kyathamkeshavi/Devops_interview_questions/Devops_mock_interview_3.md

 GIT
 ---------------------------------------------------------------------------------------------------------------------------------
-1. What is git-cherry-pick? why we use it?
+1. What is git-cherry-pick? why we use it? git cherry-pick <id>
-2. Let’s say you’re working on new feature in some branch, now your manager says stop working on that and change few other things on old code.
-Here after changing the old code, I need to work on new code, so I need to place my new changes some place How would handle this scenario?
+3. Let’s say you’re working on new feature in some branch, now your manager says stop working on that and change few other things on old code.
+Here after changing the old code, I need to work on new code, so I need to place my new changes some place How would handle this scenario? ----> git statsh
-3. What is a conflict in git?
+4. What is a conflict in git?
-4. command to list all branches in a repo?
+5. command to list all branches in a repo? git branch--> to see local branch list git branch -a -->to see local and remote branch of a repo git branch -r-->to see remote branch git show-branch--> to see branch along with their commit

 Maven
 --------------------------------------------------------------------------------------------------------------------------